 Recognizing the need for more science-based popular psychology books, my agent urged me to compile all the study-based techniques and interventions I had been suggesting to my patients over the years and make them available to the public.
 Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts (Plume, 2014) came out two years later.
 The book inspired my first TED Talk Why We All Need to Practice Emotional First Aid, which went viral and amassed 10 million views.
 The idea of practicing emotional hygiene and improving our emotional health clearly hit a nerve.

 In 2017 I gave my second TED Talk How to Fix a Broken Heart which also went viral, garnering 5 million views in its first year alone.
 One year later, I published, How to Fix a Broken Heart (TED Books/Simon & Schuster, 2018) which covered both romantic heartbreak and pet loss.
 TED then asked me to become their first ever columnist and create a science-based advice column Dear Guy.
 My third TED Talk How to Turn off Work Thoughts During Your Free Time came out in December of 2019 and hit one million views in less than three weeks.
-I’ll be cohosting Dear Therapists, an upcoming podcast executive produced by Katie Couric, for iHeartRadio with Lori Gottlieb.
+I’m also the co-host of the Dear Therapists podcast with Lori Gottlieb.
+The podcast is executive produced by Katie Couric for iHeartRadio and available wherever you get your podcasts.

 Looking back over this past decade fills me with gratitude.
 I’ve had the honor of working with physician organizations, law enforcement, banking and financial institutes, mining companies, teaching associations, and many other companies, corporations and organizations, in both speaking and advising capacities, and I joined the advisory board for Alma, a community of therapists, coaches, and wellness professionals.
 My books have now been translated into 27 languages, I’ve had the privilege of speaking across the world, and I’ve even appeared in a primetime television show in Japan about my work.